theratioproject/simple/docs/OOP.md

 - The use of `self ` and `this`.

 ## Classes.

-`Classes` are th e foundation of Object Oriented Programming,
+`Classes` are th e foundation of Object Oriented Programming, in simple-lang, `classes` are defined like this: